Home » Recipes » Beverage Recipes » Homemade Spiced Hot Chocolate

 • Vanilla Extract: A touch of vanilla in any chocolate recipe helps to round out the flavors.

-Lumps in the Cocoa Mixture: To prevent lumps, consider sifting the cocoa powder and sugar before adding them to the saucepan.
+• To prevent lumps, you can sift the cocoa powder and sugar before adding them to the saucepan.
 If you do find lumps in the cocoa mixture, use a whisk to get a smooth texture.

-Burnt Flavor: Avoid overheating the cocoa mixture, as this can create a burnt taste.
-Stir constantly while cooking and remove from heat as soon as it’s hot enough to help prevent this.
+• Avoid overheating the cocoa mixture, as this can create a burnt taste.
+Stir constantly while cooking and remove from heat as soon as it’s just steaming.

 • Brown Sugar: Substitute the white granulated sugar with light or dark brown sugar for a caramel background flavor.